TheJacksonLab/ChiralML/README.md

 # Predictive and Interpretable Data-Driven Framework for Deciphering Chiral Emergence of Conjugated Polymers

-This repository provides the supporting code and analysis data for the PNAS manuscript *Predictive and
+This repository provides the supporting code and analysis data for the manuscript *Predictive and
 Interpretable Data-Driven Framework for Deciphering Chiral Emergence of Conjugated Polymers*.
 It contains experimental records, polymer information,